maineslt/sovreigntcg/rules.md

 ## Additional Rules
 ### Orientation:
-- When placing a piece, you choose its orientation.
+- All pieces must be placed in a single upward-facing orientation.
-- Once placed, the orientation cannot be changed.

 ### Markers:
 - Use your markers to indicate control over pieces.